University of Missouri School of Law: Journals

 The Editors-in-Chief and other editors blind-grade the submissions.
 Law school administrative assistants rank each student three times: first, by weighting the applicants' GPAs at 80% and their written submissions 20%; then, by weighting the GPAs at 20% and the written submissions at 80%; lastly, by ranking solely based on the scores of the written submissions.
 The Editors-in-Chief then select which applicants they want.
 The Missouri Law Review selects first based on the 80/20 rankings, then the Journal of Dispute Resolution, then the Business, Entrepreneurship & Tax Law Review (formerly the Journal of Environmental and Sustainability Law).
 Then, they pick again in order, this time based on the 20/80 rankings, and finally they select based on the 0/100 rankings.

 Missouri Law Review

 The Missouri Law Review is the law school's oldest law journal.
 It is entirely student-run and student-edited and publishes four times a year.
 Since 1936, when publication began, it has been cited over sixteen hundred times in published court opinions, including over twenty occasions by the Supreme Court of the United States.

 Each spring the law review hosts a symposium on a different part of the law.
 Noted scholars and practitioners in the given area give a presentation, and then they write an article which the law review publishes later that year.

 Business, Entrepreneurship & Tax Law Review

-The Business, Entrepreneurship & Tax Law Review ("BETR") is a student-edited and led publication that creates a three-part publication and hosts an annual symposium providing cutting-edge information and legal analysis over a wide range of issues.
+The Business, Entrepreneurship & Tax Law Review ("BETR") is a student-edited and led publication that creates a three-part publication and hosts an annual symposium providing information and legal analysis over a wide range of issues.